Camilo Mena

-Camilo Andrés Mena Márquez (born 1 October 2002) is a Colombian professional footballer who plays as a right winger for Polish club Lechia Gdańsk.
+Camilo Andrés Mena Márquez (born 1 October 2002) is a Colombian professional footballer who plays as a right winger for Ekstraklasa club Korona Kielce, on loan from Lechia Gdańsk.

 Early life

-Mena was born in Concordia, Antioquia, but was left displaced due to violence in Urabá Antioquia.
+Mena was born in Concordia, Magdalena, but was left displaced to Urabá Antioquia due to violence in his hometown.

 Club career

 Youth career and Tigres

 Mena started his career with Alianza Platanera.
 After six months with Alianza Platanera, he moved to Bogotá in 2017, joining the academy of Tigres.
 He made his debut the following year, at the age of fifteen, and made his first start in a 2–1 home loss to Cortuluá.
 In October 2019, after good performances for Tigres, he was named by English newspaper The Guardian as one of the best footballers born in 2002 worldwide.

 Deportivo Pereira

 In December 2019, it was announced that Mena would join Categoría Primera A side Deportivo Pereira for the 2020 season.
 After a year with Deportivo Pereira, he moved to Latvia to sign for Valmiera.
 During his time with Valmiera, he was named as the most influential under-20 player in world football, as he had more goals and assists than any other player under the age of twenty.
 He also led the scoring charts for all players under the age of twenty worldwide, joint with Malaysian player Arif Aiman Hanapi.